malaidev/Tutorials/lessons/lesson-2/README.md

-In this lesson, you will learn two new concepts 1) building a rune using ML model2) processing the data using `proc-blocks`.
+In this lesson, you will learn two new concepts
+1) building a rune using ML model
+2) processing the data using `proc-blocks`

 Before jumping to building a `rune` with the ML model, let's first revise some ML concepts.

 Machine learning workflows typically have the following steps: